Aqua6623/Hexamino_Naming/README.md

 Axel Fox, the author of MultiMino, also named all hexaminoes, but he stuck to naming with only one single character and used many uncommon symbols.
 Although a systematic nomenclature works for all hexaminoes, it is too long and not intuitive enough.
-So I came up with a set of six-block names that use no more than 3 Latin letters and can intuitively describe all shapes, written below.
+So I came up with a set of hexamino names that use no more than 3 Latin letters and can intuitively describe all shapes, written below.

 ![](pic/overall.png)